TanNguyen-dev/MyAI/README.md

      ```

 2. **Install Dependencies:**
-   - Install the required libraries using:
+   - Install the required libraries in your Command Prompt (cmd) using:
      ```
      pip install SpeechRecognition pyttsx3 opencv-python wikipedia requests
      ```